mario-fan-games-galaxy/LumaSMS/README.md

 MySQL 5.5 or higher
 ```

+You'll also want [Composer](https://getcomposer.org/) for PHP dependencies.

 To get going quick on Windows, just install XAMPP.

 ### Installing

 Copy the files into your web directory.
 If you're using XAMMP, you can copy the
 files into your `/../xampp/htdocs/` directory.

+After installing, make sure to run `composer install` to install all the
+PHP dependencies.

 #### Using the installer (Recommended)